jeremiahmarks/Platform/README.md

 Our government comes from us.
 If it does not work, it is our failing.
 It is true that money and deception exert an outsized influence, however it is only through our laziness and indifference that they are allowed to do so.

 We have the power.
 It is in our hands.
-What we choose to do with it matters and the loss will not only be our own if we fail.
+What we choose to do with it matters and the loss will not be ours alone if we fail.

 I am a liberal.
 That is not a bad word.
 It simply means that I believe in liberty and equality - in freedom, and equal opportunities.